-Cat Mother And The All Night News Boys was a rock band formed in New York in 1967.
-The original members consisted of Bob Smith, Roy Michaels, William David "Charlie" Chin, Larry Packer, and Michael Equine, with some personnel changes along the way.
-The band's debut album, "The Street Giveth and the Street Taketh Away," which was produced by Jimi Hendrix, included "Good Old Rock 'N' Roll," a medley of classic rock and roll oldies dance tunes.
+Cat Mother & The All Night News Boys were a rock band from New York that became famous during the late 1960s.
+Formed in 1967 by Roy Michaels (vocals, bass guitar) and Bob Smith (vocals, keyboards, drums), the band's original lineup also consisted of William David "Charlie" Chin (vocals, guitar), Michael Equine (drums, guitar), and Larry Packer (guitar, violin), with some personnel changes along the way.
+The band's debut album, "The Street Giveth And The Street Taketh Away," which was produced by Jimi Hendrix, includes "Good Old Rock 'N' Roll," a medley of classic rock and roll oldies dance tunes.
 This song, which was the band's only national chart hit, reached #21 on the Billboard Hot 100 in 1969.

-- Cat Mother And The All Night News Boys Recordings (CDs, etc.)
+- Cat Mother And The All Night News Boys - CDs, vinyl, & more - Amazon.com

-- Cat Mother And The All Night News Boys Vinyl
+- Cat Mother And The All Night News Boys - CDs, vinyl, & more - CDUniverse.com

 To listen to a song clip, click any song title that has a speaker icon.
 This will take you to a list of links to CD and/or MP3 product pages from one or more online merchants that have sound samples.